Quinton Crawford: Coaching career

-Crawford has served as assistant video coordinator for the Sacramento Kings, Charlotte Hornets and two seasons with the Orlando Magic, under Frank Vogel.
+Crawford has also served as assistant video coordinator for the Sacramento Kings in one season, Charlotte Hornets in one season, and two seasons with the Orlando Magic while under Frank Vogel.
+During the 2018–19 season, Crawford was also considered a player development coach for the Hornets.

 In summer 2019, he was hired by Frank Vogel as assistant coach for the Los Angeles Lakers.
 Crawford won his first championship when the Lakers defeated the Miami Heat in 6 games of the 2020 NBA Finals.